ThursdayChurch/styleguide.thursdaychurch.org/style-guide.md

 Check for these basics:

 - Is it clear?
-- Does it sound like you?
+- Does it sound like NorthPointe?
 - Is every word true?
 - Can you cut any adjectives or modifiers?